api3dao/oev-docs/docs/reference/oev-network/searchers/understanding-auctioneer.md

 awarded the bid.
 The bidder's collateral balance is deducted and the bid is marked as "awarded" for that auction round.

-The auctioneer then prepares the encoded oev update for each awarded bid by having the airnodes of the dAPIs sign the winning bid and returning the signature.
+The auctioneer then prepares the encoded OEV update transaction for each awarded bid by having the airnodes of the dAPIs sign the winning bid and returning the signature.
 Auctioneer verifies the signatures and ensures that there is strict majority of beacon responses.
 It then creates the encoded function data for